Tell Tuneinir: Roman period

 When the Khabur turned into the frontier between the Roman Empire and its rival, the Parthian Empire, in the first century BC, Tell Tuneinir evolved from a small agricultural settlement into an important town.
 The ala prima nova Diocletiana, an equites sagittarii indigenae ("indigenous horse archers") unit, was stationed in the region between Tell Tuneinir, now named Thannuris, and Horaba (modern Tell Ajaja).

 According to the 6th-century historian Procopius, there existed two cities with the name Thannourios.
 The Byzantine emperor Justinian I (r.
 527–565) decided to fortify Thannuris, but the first such attempt failed, as the Byzantine army under Belisarius was defeated by the Sassanid Persians.
 Eventually Justinian's efforts were successful, and the town became a "truly formidable" fortress, to protect the region from Saracen raids.
 Nevertheless, the Persians captured the fortress in 587, when it had apparently been left undefended.

 Islamic period

 During the early Islamic period, Tell Tuneinir evolved into a small city.
 In 1401, the armies of Timur destroyed the city.
 In the Ottoman era, bedouin semi-nomads erected their tents alongside the Durin canal, and Tell Tuneinir became a center for the taxation of those settlers; an Ottoman military building and tombs were found in the site.

 Society

 In the late Middle Ages, the city's population consisted of Arabic-speaking Muslims and Syriac-speaking Christians; the Syriacs show a cultural continuity throughout the Islamic era—from the Umayyad and Abbasid periods to the Ayyubid period—which is evident from the continuous use of the city's church between the 6th and 12th centuries.
+The city also had a monastery, which was first constructed of limestone in the fifth/sixth century and which was occupied and renovated several times until the fifteenth century.